veljkovranic/pump-cleanup/README.md

-# Wallet Cleanup
+# PumpCleanup

 Reclaim hidden SOL locked in empty token accounts on Solana.

 ## Overview

 Every token transaction on Solana creates token accounts that lock ~0.002 SOL as rent.
 When you sell or transfer tokens, the empty accounts remain with your SOL still locked.
-Wallet Cleanup helps you close these accounts and recover your SOL.
+PumpCleanup helps you close these accounts and recover your SOL.

 ## Features